I'm grateful that in my career to date I've had the chance to do a lot of interesting and

 nearly every system I architected I also got to lead the building of, which has done a whole

-circumstances, and I'm glad I've always had organic forces at work to keep me from grabbing
+and I'm glad I've always had organic forces at work to keep me from grabbing easy but insufficient answers off the stack.

 I've designed, built, tuned, assessed, and refocused software delivery organizations, from

-you've got a horribly exciting challenge that you think I can help with.
+Drop me a note if you've got a horribly exciting challenge that you think I can help with.